-Video: The three big ethical concerns with artificial intelligence. " Frank Rudzicz is an artificial intelligence researcher at the University of Toronto and at the Vector Institute.
+" Frank Rudzicz is an artificial intelligence researcher at the University of Toronto and at the Vector Institute.
 The Vector Institute is an independent, not-for-profit corporation dedicated to research in the field AI, with special focus in machine and deep learning."

-According to Wikipedia: "..
+According to Wikipedia: "...
 Artificial consciousness (AC), also known as machine consciousness (MC) or synthetic consciousness (Gamez 2008; Reggia 2013), is a field related to artificial intelligence and cognitive robotics.
 The aim of the theory of artificial consciousness is to "Define that which would have to be synthesized were consciousness to be found in an engineered artifact" (Aleksander 1995).
 Neuroscience hypothesizes that consciousness is generated by the interoperation of various parts of the brain, called the Neural Correlates of Consciousness or NCC, though there are challenges to that perspective.
 Proponents of AC believe it is possible to construct systems (e.g., computer systems) that can emulate this NCC interoperation.
-Artificial consciousness concepts are also pondered in the philosophy of artificial intelligence through questions about mind, consciousness, and mental states.
+Artificial intelligence through questions about mind, consciousness, and mental states.
 Type-identity theorists and other sceptics hold the view that consciousness can only be realized in particular physical systems because consciousness has properties that necessarily depend on physical constitution (Block 1978; Bickle 2003).

 In his article "Artificial Consciousness: Utopia or Real Possibility," Giorgio Buttazzo says that a common objection to artificial consciousness is that "Working in a fully automated mode, they cannot exhibit creativity, un-reprogrammation (which means can no longer be reprogrammed, from rethinking), emotions, or free will.
 A computer, like a washing machine, is a slave operated by its components."
 For other theorists (e.g., functionalists), who define mental states in terms of causal roles, any system that can instantiate the same pattern of causal roles, regardless of physical constitution, will instantiate the same mental states, including consciousness (Putnam 1967).